sidravi1/sidravi1.github.io/_posts/2019-03-06-back-to-basics-i.md

 There are two ways of learning and building intuition.
 From the top down, like [fast.ai](https://www.fast.ai/2016/10/08/teaching-philosophy/) believes, and the bottom up, like Andrew Ng's deep learning course on coursera.
 I'm not sure what mine preferred strategy is.

 While learning Bayesian analysis, I've gone back and forth.
-David MacKay has a great lecture where he introduces Bayesian inference using a very small dataset of 8 data points.
+David MacKay has [a great lecture](http://videolectures.net/mackay_course_10/) where he introduces Bayesian inference using a very small dataset of 8 data points.
 It was a cool way to introduce the topic so I decided to implement it.
 I learnt a tonne of stuff -- not the least, animating 3d plots -- doing it and refined my intuition.
+You can find the [notebook here](https://github.com/sidravi1/Blog/blob/master/nbs/MacKay_bayesian_exp.ipynb).

 ## Problem setup